 You see more of them on social media, online postings, everywhere and the human brain processes visuals faster than it does text.
 Simply put, people take in visual content faster and more effectively than words.
 Since ninety percent of the information sent to our brains is visual, we’ve been training ourselves to consume visual content faster than we ever did.

 Visual content can include photos, videos, screenshots, infographics, charts, graphs and even memes.
 When using such images, one must not think of inserting them for the sake of having images alone.
-They must also be relevant to the content you are trying to show.
+They must also be relevant to the content you are trying to show and complement your school website design.

 The fact that more visuals hold more weight these days is largely due to the following reasons: